Exercises

 This exercise works with a tutorial provided by

-Project Reactor to teach the basics of the classes Flux
+Project Reactor to teach the basics of the classes Flux and Mono.

 -